dagraham/tklr-dgraham/README.md

 ### Scheduled datetimes and related intervals

-For the discussion that follows, it will be assumed that the current date is `2025-10-01` and that `@s 2025-10-21 10a` so that the _scheduled datetime_ for the illustrative reminder is
+For the discussion that follows, it will be assumed that the current date is `2025-10-01` and that the _scheduled datetime_ for the illustrative reminder is

     @s 2025-10-21 10:00am